On a nonlocal Cahn-Hilliard model permitting sharp interfaces: Numerical results

 \subsection{Example 1b}

 Next, we are going to investigate the behaviour of the solution corresponding to the ``regional'' type nonlocal operator, defined in \textit{Case~2}.
 We keep the same settings as in the previous example, apart from $\xi$, which is no longer constant in the present case.
-We set $\xi_{\min}=\min\{\xi(\x)\}=0.008$, that corresponds to $\varepsilon^2=0.00175$ and $\cpot=0.4960$.
-In Figure~\ref{fig:1b} we depict an evolution of the solution at different time instances.
+We set $\xi_{\min}=\min\{\xi(\x)\}=0.008$, {$\x\in\D$, which} corresponds to $\varepsilon^2=0.00175$ and $\cpot=0.4960$.
+In Figure~\ref{fig:1b} we depict the evolution of the solution at different time instances.
 In contrast to the previous example, we are no longer observing sharp interfaces of the solution.
 This is explained by the fact that $\xi=\xi(x)$ is spatially dependent and does not vanish for all $\xi\in\D$.
-Furthermore, we observe steep gradients of the solution close to the boundary of $\Omega$, which is explained by the fact that $\xi(\x)$ is the smallest and equal to $\xi_{\min}$ in the boundary nodes.
+Furthermore, we observe {that the phase transitions that occur near the boundary of $\Omega$ have steeper gradients compared to the phase transitions appearing in the interior of the domain.
+This} is explained by the fact that $\xi(\x)$ is the smallest and equal to $\xi_{\min}$ in the boundary nodes {and according to the theory this leads to sharper interfaces in the solution}.